ls2716/BMW_LLM_ft/README.md

 **Input Prompt:**
  in this decisive stage of the season.
 I am delighted for each and every one of them and send my heartfelt congratulations.
-Now it’s about
+Now it’s about...

 ---

 **True Continuation:**
- reaping the well-deserved rewards in the form of titles.”
+ ...reaping the well-deserved rewards in the form of titles.”

 NLS: BMW M2 Racing to get its own cup class in its debut season.